0 Part Course |

 • Portfolio Analysis

-• Reviewing different management behavioural patterns that can be an indicator of potential distrss
+• Reviewing different management behavioural patterns that can be an indicator of potential distress

-• The importance of observing and monitoring client behaviour and their importance as EWS
+• The importance of observing and monitoring client behaviour and its importance as EWS

-Workshop: Delegates in groups to undertake and present a qualitative analysis of a, family run company.
-Delegates to discuss potential areas of assistance in debt restructuring for the company.
+Workshop: Delegates in groups to undertake and present a qualitative analysis of a family-run company.
+Delegates discuss potential areas of assistance in debt restructuring for the company.

 Day 2

-• Using decision tress analysis to understand what actions to take
+• Using decision tree analysis to understand what actions to take

 • Review and application of the IFC matrix to a distressed borrower

-• Assessing in court and out of course settlement as alternatives for corporate recovery
+• Assessing in-court and out-of-court settlements as alternatives for corporate recovery

-• Why the going concern solutions provides a great likelihood of exposure recovery.
+• Why the going concern solutions provide a great likelihood of exposure recovery

-• Working with the borrower’s management to identify strategies for liquidity preservation and generation; measures that the company can take to reduce the working capital cycle.
+• Working with the borrower’s management to identify strategies for liquidity preservation and generation, and measures that the company can take to reduce the working capital cycle

 • Review of two methods in understanding the carrying value of the distressed debt